Aluriak/neural_world/README.md

 ## Architecture
 - Individual: life unit, that have a NeuralNetwork and energy.
-- NeuralNetwork: definition of BNN, with all the associated primitives.
+- NeuralNetworkEngine: definition of BNN, with all the associated primitives.
+- NeuralNetwork: usage of BNN, with all the input/output behavior.
 - Direction: enumeration highly giving the four directions in a 2D world.
 - NeuronType: enumeration of the 5 types of neurons, which are Input, Xor, And, Not and Or, abbreviated IXANO.
 - Incubator: factory of individuals.